Suggested Searches

 5.2.12 Atomic Clocks

-Atomic clocks have been used on larger spacecraft in low-Earth orbit for several years now, however integrating them on small spacecraft is relatively new.
+Atomic clocks have been used on larger spacecraft in low-Earth orbit for several years now; however, integrating them on small spacecraft is relatively new.
 Table 5-12 provides examples of commercially available atomic clocks and oscillators for SmallSats.
-The conventional method for spacecraft navigation is a two-way tracking system of ground-based antennas and atomic clocks.
-The time difference from a ground station sending a signal and the spacecraft receiving the response can be used to determine the spacecraft’s location, velocity, and (using multiple signals) the flight path.
-This is not a very efficient process, as the spacecraft must wait for navigation commands from the ground station instead of making real-time decisions, and the ground station can only track one spacecraft at a time, as it must wait for the spacecraft to return a signal (31).
-In deep space navigation, the distances are much greater from the ground station to spacecraft, and the accuracy of the radio signals needs to be measured within a few nanoseconds.
+The conventional method for spacecraft navigation is a two-way tracking system using ground-based antennas and atomic clocks.
+The time difference between a signal sent from a ground station and the spacecraft’s response can be used to determine the spacecraft’s location, velocity, and (using multiple signals) its trajectory.
+This is inefficient, as the spacecraft must wait for navigation commands from the ground station instead of making real-time decisions, and the ground station can only track one spacecraft at a time, because it must wait for the spacecraft to return a signal (25).
+In deep space navigation, the distances are much greater between the ground station and spacecraft, and the accuracy of the radio signals must be measured within a few nanoseconds.

-More small spacecraft designers are developing their own version of atomic clocks and oscillators that are stable and properly synchronized for use in space.
-They are designed to fit small spacecraft, for missions that are power- and volume-limited or require multiple radios.
+More small spacecraft designers are developing their own atomic clocks and oscillators that are stable and properly synchronized for use in space.
+They are designed to fit small spacecraft for missions that are power- and volume-limited or require multiple radios.

 Table 5-12: Atomic Clocks and Oscillators for Small Spacecraft